dvoros/gittraining/git_part2_planning.md

 git rebase --continue
 ```

-> Question: why is it called --continue and no --finish?
+> Question: why is it called --continue and not --finish?

 Now take a look at the log and reflog!